 '''

-({"some", "things", "here"})
+({ "some", "things", "here" })

 '''

-Arrays are phenomenally useful, and it's fair to say that until you have mastered them you are only paddling around in the shallow end of programming.
+Arrays are phenomenally useful, and it's fair to say that until you've mastered them you're only paddling around in the shallow end of programming.
 Let's talk about how they work!

-Arrays are just variables, the difference is that they have multiple compartments into which data can be inserted.
-All the data has to be of the same type.
-We declare them slightly differently from the variables we have seen so far - they are indicated with a star symbol by the variable's name.
-To create an array of strings, we'd use the following syntax:
+Arrays are just variables, when it comes down to it.
+The difference from the variables we've been using so far is that arrays have multiple compartments into which data can be inserted.
+All the data has to be of the same type (e.g. int, string, or object).

+We declare arrays slightly differently from the variables we're already familiar with.
+They're indicated with a star symbol by the variable's name, so to create an array of strings, we'd use the following syntax: